 When you change the first class, a preview is added to the map.
 The preview shows what the reclassified image will look like.
 When you change all of the classes, the preview should only have two classes, representing pervious and impervious surfaces.

 - Click Next.

 The final page of the wizard is the Reclassifier page.
 This page includes tools for reclassifying small errors in the raster dataset.
-You'll use this page to fix an incorrect classification in your raster.
+You will use this page to fix an incorrect classification in your raster.

 - In the Contents pane, uncheck all layers except the Preview_Reclass and Louisville_Neighborhood.tif layers.
 Click the Preview_Reclass layer to select it.

 - On the ribbon, click the Appearance tab.
 In the Effects group, click Swipe.

 - Drag the pointer across the map to visually compare the preview to the original neighborhood imagery.